tar80/matchwith.nvim/readme.md

 # matchwith.nvim

-matchwith.nvim is a matchparen and matchit alternative plugin.
+matchwith.nvim is an alternative plugin to matchparen and matchit.
 Provides simpler functionality using treesitter.

 > [!CAUTION]
-> We have confirmed some bugs and are currently working on fixing them.
+> We have identified some bugs and are actively working on resolving them.

 ## Features